New: MCP server monitoring is live. Start free trial

 3. Connect Slack

-5. Wait for a real change (or fake one)
+4. Wait for a real change

 Catch OpenAPI breaking changes early